 Endoscopy may also be used to treat a digestive tract problem.
 For example, the endoscope might not only detect active bleeding from an ulcer, but devices can be passed through the endoscope that can stop the bleeding.
 In the colon, polyps can be removed through the scope to prevent the development of colon cancer.

-Overall, endoscopy is very safe; however, the procedure does have a few potential complications, which may include:
+Is endoscopy safe?
+Overall, endoscopy is very safe, but the procedure does have a few potential complications, which may include:

 Who Performs Endoscopy?